 With people around the world becoming increasingly concerned about improving their health on a daily basis, episodic healthcare services have proven to be insufficiently capable of adapting to the changing needs.
 By making use of leading-edge artificial intelligence, advanced behavioral economic techniques, and on-demand human guidance, Well believes it can help its users improve their well-being and overall health in an active manner.

 Juan Fajardo is a News Desk Editor at Grit Daily.
 He is a software developer, tech and blockchain enthusiast, and writer, areas in which he has contributed to several projects.
 A jack of all trades, he was born in Bogota, Colombia but currently lives in Argentina after having traveled extensively.
-Always with a new interest in mind and a passion for entrepreneurship, Juan is a news desk editor at Grit Daily where it covers everything related to the startup world.
+Always with a new interest in mind and a passion for entrepreneurship, Juan is a news desk editor at Grit Daily which it covers everything related to the startup world.